Cart 0

 Main Lesson Topics: biography, drama, creative writing, active and passive voice, fact and opinion, decimals, percentages, business math, metric conversion, charts and graphs, geometry, ancient Rome, medieval history, world geography, geology, physics, astronomy

-Special Subject Lessons: French, German, singing, recorder, orchestra, watercolor painting, black and white drawing, charcoal drawing, pen and ink, soft pastels, sewing/felting, woodworking, physical education, nature exploration
+Special Subject Lessons: Foreign language, singing, recorder, orchestra, watercolor painting, black and white drawing, charcoal drawing, pen and ink, soft pastels, sewing/felting, woodworking, physical education, nature exploration

 Waldorf School of St. Louis